London-Middlesex Branch News

 Click on the link below:

-Photos from our September and October luncheons held at the Riverbend Golf Community Centre
+All our Luncheons are held at the Riverbend Golf Community Centre.

 NEW MEMBERS JOIN

 Every month new members join our branch and are welcomed with an introduction , a flower and pin at the next luncheon.

 Jan.
 16, For the Love of Art followed by Lunch at the Paramount Restaurant